 Validation of Expired Course Work: In conjunction with an approved extension of the time limit for completing a master's degree (seven-year limit), expired courses must be validated.
-Expired courses are those taken seven years ago or more, or five years or more for those programs under a seven-year time limit.
-A request for an extension and permission to validate credit must be approved by the graduate committee, the departmental graduate coordinator, and the Faculty Director of Graduate Studies (in the order stated) before your validation.
+Expired courses are those taken seven years ago or more.
+A request for an extension and permission to validate credit must be approved by the graduate committee, the departmental graduate coordinator, and the faculty director of Graduate Studies (in the order stated) before your validation.